sheydashz/federated-double-deep-Q_network-/README.md

 5) the local training is done when task queue is empty

-# Libraries used
+# Main Libraries used
-Pandas
+Pandas,
-Numpy
+Numpy,
-Keras
+Keras,
-Scipy
+Scipy,
 Matplotlib